Elene-mamniashvili/Manim-Physics-Visualizations/README.md

 -   **File:** `the-law-of-large-numbers-chaos-finding-its-balance.py`

+### 5\.
+Random Walk (Drunkard’s Walk): Finding Order in Drunken Footsteps

+A simulation of a stochastic process where a path is determined by a series of random steps, illustrating how local chaos creates a global statistical structure.

+-   **Concept:** Each step is chosen randomly from four cardinal directions (Up, Down, Left, Right).
+While individual movements are unpredictable, the **Root Mean Square (RMS)** distance from the origin follows the law $D \\approx L \\cdot \\sqrt{n}$, where $n$ is the number of steps and $L$ is the step length.

+-   **Key Visual:** A dynamic path trace on a coordinate grid where a yellow dot (the "wanderer") leaves a persistent trail.
+The simulation features a **Stationary HUD** in the top-left corner that anchors the "Steps" and "Distance" values in place, providing real-time displacement data without visual jitter.

+-   **File:** `the-random-walk-finding-order-in-drunken-footsteps.py`

 ## 🛠️ How to Run
 To render these animations locally, ensure you have the [Manim Library](https://docs.manim.community/en/stable/installation.html) installed.